-A computer systems analyst is somebody that studies the backend of technological gadgets and processes in order to unearth faults with regards to them.
+A computer systems analyst is somebody who studies the backend of technological gadgets and processes in order to unearth faults with regard to them.
 With the information that they uncover, fixes and upgrades can then be made, resulting in far better computer tech being produced going forward for the masses to consume.

 If you are somewhat of an encyclopedia when it comes to technology, then you might very well be suited to the field of technical support.
 The job title that you pick up in this field could be anything from ‘help desk technician’ to ‘problem manager’ — regardless of your title, your role as a technical supporter would be to provide your customers or coworkers with expert industry knowledge.
 You would be tasked with devising foolproof plans that will help them to get the most out of their tech devices.

-As you will find yourself working alongside people that aren’t as technologically savvy as yourself, to be successful in the field of technical support, you’re going to need to hone effective communication skills.
+As you will find yourself working alongside people who aren’t as technologically savvy as yourself, to be successful in the field of technical support, you’re going to need to hone effective communication skills.
 You need to be able to talk to others in a clear and coherent fashion.
-More importantly, you need to remain patient with others when they just aren’t understanding what you are telling them.
+More importantly, you need to remain patient with others when they just don’t understand what you are telling them.